adrian-d-hidalgo/domain-driven-design/README.md

 ### Recommended Complementary Reading

-For practical implementation examples, look for technology-specific DDD cookbooks and hexagonal architecture guides in your framework of choice.
+For practical implementation, you will need framework-specific resources that demonstrate how to apply these patterns in real code.
+The concepts in this book are implementation-agnostic and can be applied in any programming language or framework.

 ***